programminghistorian/jekyll/en/lessons/gravity-model.md

 Notice that line 4 is the line that solves the equation for us, using the [glm.nb](https://stat.ethz.ch/R-manual/R-devel/library/MASS/html/glm.nb.html) function, which is short for "generalized linear model - negative binomial".
 This line requires a number of inputs:

-* our variables using the column headers as written in the .csv file, along with any logging that must be done to them (vagrants, log(population), log(distance), wheat, wages, wageTrajectory).
+* our variables using the column headers as written in the .csv file, along with any logging that must be done to them (`vagrants`, log(`population`), log(`distance`), `wheat`, `wages`, `wageTrajectory`).
 If you were running a model with your own data, you would adjust these to reflect your column headers in your dataset.
 * where the code can find the data - in this case a variable we've defined in line 3 called `gravityModelData`.

 The outputs of the calculation can be seen in Figure 9: